chainloop-dev/docs/docs/intro/intro.md

 S - I'll see what I can do

-After weeks of back and forth, the Skynet team integration is done and the SecOps teams now have access to the workflow build information via signed attestations and their associated artifacts (sBOM, logs, ...) in a centralized OCI registry.
+After weeks of back and forth, the Skynet team integration is done and the SecOps teams now have access to the workflow build information via signed attestations and their associated artifacts (SBOM, logs, ...) in a centralized OCI registry.
 You will tell our boss that the **Skynet team reached SLSA level 3 provenance compliance**!
 Life is good, again.

-## Day two challenges
+## The Day Two Problem

 You quickly realized that applying this process to all teams doesn't scale.
 It's time-consuming, requires manual work and frustrates both sides.